jpype-project/jpype/doc/userguide.rst

 String conversions
 ------------------

-The second setting is how to treat strings.
+The ``convertStrings`` argument defines how strings are returned by JPype.
 Early in the life of this project return types were often converted to Python types without regard to preserving the type information.
-Thus strings would automatically convert to a Python string effectively transferred the data from Java to Python on each return.
+Thus strings would automatically convert to a Python string effectively the data from Java to Python on each return.
 This was a violation of the Python philosophy that explicit is better than implicit.
 This also prohibited chaining of Java string operations as each operation would lose the Java representation and have to be transferred back and forth.
 The simple operation of trying to create a Java string was difficult as directly calling ``java.lang.String`` constructor would once again convert the result back to a Python string, hence the need to use the ``JString`` factory.
-There was an option to turn off the conversion of strings, but it was in fact not operable.
-Therefore, all code written at the time was came to use the fact that Java strings became Python strings on return.
+There was an option to turn off the conversion of strings, but it was never operable.
+Therefore, all code written at the time would expect Java strings to convert to Python strings on return.

 Recognizing this is both a performance issue and that it made certain types of programming prohibitive, JPype switched to having a setting requiring applications to chose a policy at the start of operation.
 This option is a keyword argument ``convertStrings``.
 The default for 0.7 is to give the older broken behavior.
-It specified as False, Java strings will act as ordinary classes and return a Java string instance.
-This string instance can be converted to Java by calling the Python ``str()`` function.
+If specified as False, Java strings will act as ordinary classes and return a Java string instance.
+This string instance can be converted by calling the Python ``str()`` function.
-Failure to specify a policy will give a nasty warning message.
+Failure to specify a policy will issue a warning message.

-You are strongly encouraged to use convertStrings as False especially if you are writing reusable Python modules that use JPype.
-The default when not specified will be to not convert strings.
+You are strongly encouraged to set convertStrings false especially when are writing reusable Python modules with JPype.
+String in JPype 0.8, the default will to not convert strings.

 Path to the JVM
 ---------------